syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 {% endtabs %}

-### Draw text using True Type fonts
+### Draw text using TrueType fonts

-You can add text using the true type fonts installed in the system by using the following code snippet.
+You can add text using the TrueType fonts installed in the system by using the following code snippet.

 {% tabs %}